 - Sharing photos, videos and live streams online is part of daily life for many children and young people, enabling them to share their experiences, connect with friends and record their lives.
 Sharing nudes and semi-nudes means the sending or posting online of nude or semi-nude images, videos or live streams by young people under the age of 18.
 This could be via social media, gaming platforms, chat apps or forums, or carried out offline between devices via services like Apple's AirDrop. - The term 'nudes' is used as it is most commonly recognised by young people and more appropriately covers all types of image sharing incidents.
 Alternative terms used by children and young people may include 'dick pics' or 'pics'.
-Other terms used in education include 'sexting', 'youth produced sexual imagery' and 'youth involved sexual imagery'.

-- The motivations for taking and sharing nudes and semi-nudes are not always sexually or criminally motivated.
+Other terms used in education include 'sexting', 'youth produced sexual imagery' and 'youth involved sexual imagery'. - The motivations for taking and sharing nudes and semi-nudes are not always sexually or criminally motivated.
 Such images may be created and shared consensually by young people who are in relationships, as well as between those who are not in a relationship.
 It is also possible for a young person in a consensual relationship to be coerced into sharing an image with their partner.
-Incidents may also occur where: - Children and young people find nudes and semi-nudes online and share them claiming to be from a peer - Children and young people digitally manipulate an image of a young person into an existing nude online - Images created or shared are used to abuse peers e.g. by selling images online or obtaining images to share more widely without consent to publicly shame - 13.4 All incidents involving nude or semi-nude images will be managed as follows: - The incident will be referred to the DSL by the staff member immediately and will be recorded in writing.
+Incidents may also occur where: - Children and young people find nudes and semi-nudes online and share them claiming to be from a peer - Children and young people digitally manipulate an image of a young person into an existing nude online or use AI generated nudes. - Images created or shared are used to abuse peers e.g. by selling images online or obtaining images to share more widely without consent to publicly shame - Images created are used in financially motivated incidents to sextort peers or young people - All incidents involving nude, Al generated nudes or semi-nude images will be managed as follows: - The incident will be referred to the DSL by the staff member immediately and will be recorded in writing.
 The DSL will discuss it with the appropriate staff.
-If necessary, the DSL may also interview the children involved. - Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put a child at risk of harm. - At any point in the process, if there is a concern a young person has been harmed or is at risk of harm, we will refer the matter to the police and/or children's social care. - The UK Council for Internet Safety updated its advice for managing incidences of sharing nudes and semi-nudes in December 2020 UKCIS advice 2020.
+If necessary, the DSL may also interview the children involved.

+- Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put a child at risk of harm. - Parents and students will be signposted to the NCMED's Take It Down tool to remove nudes or semi-nudes that may have been shared online - At any point in the process, if there is a concern a young person has been harmed or is at risk of harm, we will refer the matter to the police and/or children's social care. - The UK Council for Internet Safety updated its advice for managing incidences of sharing nudes and semi-nudes in December 2020 UKCIS advice 2020 (updated in 2024) .
 The academy will have regard to this advice when managing these issues.